DrakirL/DrakirL.github.io/p10/class/knight.md

 ### Level 5: ???
 ???

+## Knight Subclass: Champion
+THEME: Heroics is a simple sport.
+You are a world class professional.

+### Level 1: ???
+???

+### Level 1: Simply Superior
+Increase all of your Attrubutes by 1, up to 5 for each.

+### Level 2: Fighting Master?
+**Prerequisite:** *Fighting Style*.<br>
+You can now use any of three options from your *Fighting Style* talent.<br>
+After you use one, you can't use any of them until you've regained your Actions.

+### Level 3?: ???
+**Prerequisite:** *Fighting Style*.<br>
+You can use Fighting Styles up to twice per round.
+(PHRASING?)

+## Knight Subclass: Gladiator
+THEME: Anything is a proper weapon in your hands?

+### Level 1: Pit Fighter?
+THEME?
+Giving you the following benefits:
++ You can treat any object smaller than you (within reason...
+DETAILS?) as a Simple Melee Weapon with the "Damage (X)" and "Thrown (Y)" properties, where X is 1 + its Size Value and Y is 1 + your base Throwing Range.
++ You can treat any object smaller than you (within reason...
+DETAILS?) as a Small Shield with the "Block (d6)" property.

+### Level 1: ???
+???

+### Level 2: ???
+???

 ## Knight Subclass: Paladin
 THEME: Charge into battle before the rest of your party and keep the enemy in place until it ends.

 ### Level 1: Oathsworn Warrior
-Swearing to lend your power and skills to the aid of a divine cause, you gain the following benefits:
-+ You gain Proficiency with Divine Foci.
-+ You learn 2 Divine Spells of your choice.
+If you don't have the Divine Focus Proficiency, gain it and learn a Divine Spell.
+Otherwise, Learn two Divine Spells of your choice.<br>
+More???

 ### Level 1: Divine Smite
-When you hit a creature with a Martial Attack, you can spend MP, up to an amount equal to your Level.<br>
+When you hit a creature with a Martial Attack, you can spend MP, up to your Mana Spend Limit.<br>
-The damage dealt this way is either Corruption? or Smite? damage.
+The damage dealt this way is either Radiant or Umbral.
 You choose which when you gain this talent.

 ### Level 2: Sacred Virtue
 Choose one of the following benefits: